Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 > 💡 Even the reference aircraft is still subject to wear and tear during
 > flight.
 In a competition, if you pull high Gs, your aircraft's component
 > properties will deviate from your opponents.

+> 💡 This selection overrides the 'Persistent Aircraft' option from
+>  the special options menu.

+### Persistent

+If a matching save file is found, loads the saved aircraft state.
+This includes wear, condition, and all other properties.

+> 💡 This selection overrides the 'Persistent Aircraft' option from
+>  the special options menu.

+## Persistent Aircraft Key

+Text box to set the save name (key) for persistent aircraft.

+Enter a short text with letters and numbers, for example `campaign_1`.
+When **Persistent** is selected in _Aircraft Type On Spawn_, this key is used to read and save that aircraft’s state (wear, condition, properties, etc.).
+Use the same key across missions in one campaign to keep a single shared airframe.
+Use different keys to keep separate saves, like game save slots.

 ## INS Reference Alignment Stored